cgencer/challenges_librarian/README.md

-# assignment-icebreaker
+# challenges-librarian

 simple library checkin API on node.js with minimal requirements

 requirements:
-- all imcluded within *package.json*
+- all dependencies are included within *package.json*

 ## Information: